The Virasoro structure and the scattering matrix for Liouville conformal field theory: Introduction and main results

 The physics literature links the Virasoro generators $({\bf L}_n)_{n\in \Z}$ (or $(\tilde{\bf L}_n)_{n\in \Z}$) to the dynamics obtained as flows of holomorphic vector fields of the form $v(z)\partial_z$, generalizing this way the picture drawn in the case of dilations (see for instance \cite[Ch.
 9]{polch} or \cite{Gaw}).
 Yet, as stressed in \cite{Gaw}, a rigorous interpretation of these operators from this angle is far from being straightforward due to the intricate structure of their domains.
 In this work and inspired by these ideas, we give a probabilistic construction of the operators ${\bf L}_n$ using a family of Markovian dynamics generated by some flows of holomorphic vector fields, as suggested in the first author's doctoral dissertation \cite[Section 1.5.2]{these}.
 The crux of the matter is that the Markovian nature leads to perfectly well defined operators when seen as generators of contraction semigroups: this property is valid under some conditions of the holomorphic vector field, in which case the vector field will be called Markovian, and the case of non Markovian vector field is then treated via polarization type arguments.
 This leads to an explicit construction of the whole Virasoro algebra as unbounded operators ${\bf L}_n$ acting on $\mc{H}$, and we show that the descendant states $\Psi_{Q+iP,\nu,\tilde{\nu}}$ constructed by scattering theory in \cite{GKRV} are related to the highest weight state $\Psi_{Q+iP}$ by the relation \eqref{descendantsLn}.
 This point of view is new and offers a different perspective from the algebraic approach usually developed in physics.
+Let us stress that the results of this paper rely heavily on the scattering theory part of \cite{GKRV} and therefore this paper does not simplify the arguments of \cite{GKRV}: it may rather be seen as a conceptualization of \cite{GKRV}.
+Furthermore it develops new tools that will be needed to the future study of conformal blocks.
 Let us now explain this construction and its applications.